 Joe Navarro received his undergraduate degree from Brigham Young University and his Master of Arts degree in International Relations from Salve Regina University.
-He retired from the Federal Bureau of Investigation (FBI) after 25 years of dedicated service to his country having served both as a Special Agent and as a Supervisor.
-He served in the Phoenix, New York, San Juan, and Tampa Divisions of the FBI handling complex counterintelligence and counterterrorism investigations.
-For most of his bureau career, Mr. Navarro was also an educator teaching a variety of topics to both the law enforcement and Intelligence Community.
+He retired from the Federal Bureau of Investigation (FBI) after 25 years of dedicated service to his country both as a Special Agent and as a Supervisor handling complex counterintelligence and counterterrorism investigations.
+For most of his bureau career, Mr. Navarro was also an educator teaching a variety of topics to both the law enforcement and Intelligence Community and is currently on the adjunct faculty at Saint Leo University in Florida.
 He was a founding member of the FBI's elite National Security Division's Behavioral Analysis Program where he served as an expert in assessing criminal behavior, interviewing, and nonverbal communications.
-He continues to teach for the FBI as well as other members of the Intelligence Community and is on the adjunct faculty at the University of Tampa and Saint Leo University in Florida.
-Mr. Navarro travels throughout the world sharing his unique knowledge and skill in the area of counterintelligence and behavioral assessment.
-He is also the coauthor, with John Schafer, of Advanced Interviewing Techniques, (Charles C Thomas Publishers) which is dedicated to interviewing and nonverbal communications for law enforcement, military, security, and intelligence professionals.
+From 2003 to 2008, he taught the FBI's Advanced Terrorism Interview class at Quantico, Virginia.
+His book, What Every Body is Saying (Harper Collins), is an international bestseller on the use of nonverbal communications in a forensic setting.
+He is also the coauthor, with John Schafer, of Advanced Interviewing Techniques (Charles C Thomas, Publisher).
+For additional information about Mr. Navarro please visit www.jnforensics.com.